Phala-Network/phat-contract-starter-kit/src/JS_API_DOC.md

-# What Can You Do With Your Function?
+# What Can You Do With Your Phat Contract?

 In the `README.md` [link](../GETTING_STARTED.md), you learned how to generate a new default function template and execute the 3 separate ways to test and validate your the results of the function.
 Now we will dive into what you can do with your function to extend the capabilities.